danmason/movie-night/README.md

 # movie-night
-A small repo for use with github pages (to announce movie nights on a server)
+A small repo for use with Github Pages (to announce movie nights on a server)